google/grr-doc/installing-grr-server/from-release-deb.md

     ```

     If you have never installed MySQL on the machine before, you will be
     prompted for a password for the 'root' database user.
-You will
+Typically, you will
-    need to provide the password you choose to GRR later.
-Alternatively, you
-    can create a new user for GRR and give that user access to an empty
+    want to create a new database user for GRR afterwards and give that user
-    database that GRR will use.
+    access an empty repository that the GRR server installation will use.
+    However, if you want, you may provide the credentials for the root
+    user to GRR instead.

 2. Download the latest server deb from <https://github.com/google/grr/releases>: